Gunslinger (film): Filming

 My Texas distributor arrived in the city where I was filming and asked me how it was going.
-I told him that I thought that it was good but that there was too much violence and passion, and he answered, "Roger, I’ve been in this business for forty years, and you’ve been in it for just two.
+I told him that I thought that it was good but that there was too much violence and passion, and he answered, "Roger, I've been in this business for forty years, and you've been in it for just two.
 Let me tell you that no one has ever made a film with too much passion and violence."
 So I pressed on.
 Everyone was dying.
 At the end of the film half of the city was dead.

 Release

 Reception

-Released in October 1956, Gunslinger has received mixed reviews from critics.
+Gunslinger was released in October 1956.

 The Hollywood Reporter called it "quite a startling Western" and praised the two lead actresses, saying "Miss Garland and Hayes are good as the feuding ladies from different sides of the tracks."

-Variety wrote that "with such a twist to the conventional western plot, this Roger Corman production should get its share of playing time attention in the program market."
+Variety wrote that "with such a twist to the conventional Western plot, this Roger Corman production should get its share of playing time attention in the program market."

-VideoHound's Golden Movie Retriever praised Gunslinger for being a "unique western with a surprise ending."
+VideoHound's Golden Movie Retriever praised Gunslinger for being a "unique Western with a surprise ending."
 In The Encyclopedia of Western Movies, Gunslinger was praised for exploring the potential of a woman gunfighter, and that it was "the most assured of Corman's quartet of Westerns."
 In his book Western Movies: A Guide to 5,105 Feature Films, Michael R. Pitts said that it was an "early six day Roger Corman cheapie that is rather appealing."

-Adversely, Bill Gibron, writing for DVD Verdict, gave Gunslinger a negative review, writing, "Roger Corman was responsible for a lot of smoldering cinematic cowflops over the course of his economically sound career, but Gunslinger has got to be one of the most overripe and ridiculous."
+Bill Gibron wrote a negative review for DVD Verdict: "Roger Corman was responsible for a lot of smoldering cinematic cowflops over the course of his economically sound career, but Gunslinger has got to be one of the most overripe and ridiculous."
 While he stated that "Beverly Garland, who plays our dispassionate Rose, and John Ireland, as the cool and callous Cane Myro, are decent enough", he wrote that "there isn't much to recommend in this movie", saying that "there's too much unresolved intrigue, too many easy answers to rotten questions, to make heads or tails of what is supposed to matter."
-TV Guide gave Gunslinger two stars, and said that "it's a strange little Corman film, made before he went wholeheartedly for horror films, and this too has a semi-sense of the strange."
-Film reviewer Leonard Maltin gave Gunslinger one star and a half.
+TV Guide awarded Gunslinger two stars, writing that "it's a strange little Corman film, made before he went wholeheartedly for horror films, and this too has a semi-sense of the strange."
+Film reviewer Leonard Maltin awarded Gunslinger one star and a half.

+Filmink said "There are terrific moments, like Garland spotting one of her husband's killers at her husband's funeral and plugging the guy then and there – but if I'm being honest, Corman's direction back then wasn't up to the quality of his script or cast."